nclient/NClient/README.md

 <a name="providers-restsharp" />

 ## RestSharp
-To use `RestSharp` client instead of the default one, you need to install `NClient.Providers.HttpClient.RestSharp` package and use `RestSharpHttpClientProvider`:
+To use `RestSharp` client instead of the default one, you need to install `NClient.Providers.HttpClient.RestSharp` package and use the `RestSharpHttpClientProvider`:
 ```C#
 IMyClient myClient = NClientProvider
     .Use<IMyClient>(host: "http://localhost:8080")